x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/create-custom-management-scope.md

 In this step, you create a new management role group and assign the custom scope that you created in step 2.
 Add the Legal Hold and Mailbox Search roles so that role group members can perform In-Place eDiscovery searches and place mailboxes on In-Place Hold or Litigation Hold.
 You can also add members to this role group so they can search the mailboxes of the members of the distribution group used to create the custom scope in step 2.

 In the following examples, the Ottawa Users eDiscovery Managers security group will be added as members this role group.
-You can use either the Shell or the EAC for this step.
+You can use either Exchange Online PowerShell or the EAC for this step.

-### Use the Shell to create a management role group
+### Use Exchange Online PowerShell to create a management role group

 Run this command to create a new role group that uses the custom scope created in step 2.
 The command also adds the Legal Hold and Mailbox Search roles, and adds the Ottawa Users eDiscovery Managers security group as members of the new role group.